Create Play Travel Pacific Northwest family lifestyle and creative ideas

 Add water beads to your homemade slime.
 The water beads will slip in and out of the slime because each sphere is slippery itself.
 I recommend playing with slime and water beads in a medium storage box with sides, because the water beads easily bounce around.

-Stretchy Slime & Slippery Water Beads
+Stretchy DIY Glitter Slime with Water Beads

 Playing with borax free slime and water beads is a unique sensory experience that kids will enjoy experimenting with.
 The water beads create slippery spheres inside the slime.
 You can also break apart the water beads and further mix them into the slime.
 Water beads are fairly sturdy, until you apply enough pressure with your fingers to split them apart.
 My kids enjoy playing with both slime and water beads, so mixing these two sensory mediums together creates an interesting substance to squeeze and stretch.